Mistium/Origin-OS/Websites/origin.web/docs/osl/subroutines.md

 - **endef**:
    - This command closes the current define command block, indicating the end of the custom command definition.

+- **calling a definition:**
+   - To use a definition, you must use the definition name and then the inputs, seperated by spaces.
+   - `test_definition "hello" 10` Runs the test command with the inputs `"hello"` and `10`

 ## Creating Custom Events:

 - **Event "condition"**: